devopsdays/devopsdays-web/content/events/2020-amsterdam/cancellation.md

 Description = "Statement on what's next"
 +++

-With a heavy heart, the organizers of Amsterdam would like to inform you that we have - at this time - decided to cancel devopsdays Eindhoven for 2020.
+With a heavy heart, the organizers of Amsterdam would like to inform you that we have - at this time - decided to cancel devopsdays Amsterdam for 2020.
 We did not take this decision lightly, and we took a large number of variables into account.
 However, ultimately, the health and well-being of all of our attendees, speakers and organizers are our top priority.

 ### What does this mean for you?